Wealth Architect · · 19 min read

 Step 5: Assess risk.
 What's the probability that each strategy fails or gets challenged?
 What's the risk tolerance?

-For a deeper analysis of jurisdiction selection, see the Family Office Location Playbook.
-For entity structuring considerations, see Structure — The Foundation.
+Sometimes the right answer is paying more tax than technically necessary because the alternatives aren't worth it.
+For deeper analysis on jurisdiction selection, see the Family Office Location Playbook.
+For considerations on entity structuring, see Structure: The Foundation.

 Read next